dominicsayers/isemail/readme.txt

 Version history
 --------------------------------------------------------------------------------

+// Revision 2.11: Two new tests from Michael Rushton. <warning> is now optional in tests.
+New beta test set from Michael R.

+Test suite version 2.7
+	2010-10-12	Two additional tests from Michael Rushton (#278-279)

 // Revision 2.10: Amended DNS lookup logic.
 Also, in is_email_statustext.php, changed $type to integer to allow for additional types (starting with SMTP codes)

 Test suite version 2.6